-If you advertise on AdWords or Facebook, both platforms have likely tried to sell you on the power of mobile advertising at least once.
+If you advertise on Google Ads or Facebook, both platforms have likely tried to sell you on the power of mobile advertising at least once.
 Your attention to a marketing blog right now suggests a familiarity with the fact that mobile search traffic and mobile ad impressions passed their desktop counterparts in volume over the last few years.

 You don’t need more convincing to prioritize mobile advertising.

 On the other hand, you may still need help approaching mobile ads.
 You might need information about mobile device behavior and a strategy for engaging mobile users effectively.